MindscapeHQ/raygun4net/README.md

 ### Windows Store Apps (Windows 8.1 and Windows Phone 8.1)

-In the App.xaml.cs constructor (or any central entry point in your application), call the static RaygunClient.Attach method using your API key:
+In the App.xaml.cs constructor (or any central entry point in your application), call the static RaygunClient.Attach method using your API key.
+This will catch and send all unhandled exception to Raygun.io for you.

 ```csharp
 public App()